Wainich/Phase_1-Project-Microsoft-Studio-/README.md

 ### 2. Data Understanding

-* This analysis uses [datasets](./data/) obtained from two renowned movie websites:
+* This analysis uses [datasets](./zippedData/) obtained from two renowned movie websites:

   1. [The Numbers](https://www.the-numbers.com/) - `tn.movie_budgets.csv.gz`

   2. [IMDB](https://www.imdb.com/) - `im.db.zip`

-* From the [first dataset](data/tn.movie_budgets.csv.gz) which is in `.csv` format, we have the names, release dates, and monetary information of films that have been released and those are are yet to be released.With RoI being the target variable, the monetary data (production budget and worldwide gross) columns are the main reason this dataset was selected.
+* From the [first dataset](zippedData/tn.movie_budgets.csv.gz) which is in `.csv` format, we have the names, release dates, and monetary information of films that have been released and those are are yet to be released.With RoI being the target variable, the monetary data (production budget and worldwide gross) columns are the main reason this dataset was selected.
 Furthermore, the movie title and release date columns make this dataset an all round good starting point for the data preparation stage.

-* From the [second dataset](data/im.db.zip) which is in `.db` format, we have database with 8 tables containing different types of non-monetary information about films such as their directors, writers, and genres, and the ratings and [more](images/imdb_data_erd.jpeg).
+* From the [second dataset](zippedData/im.db.zip) to read it into the studeny.ipynb, we first have to open it and copy the path to the read_sql module I could not find a way around that.
+We have database with 8 tables containing different types of non-monetary information about films such as their directors, writers, and genres, and the ratings.
 This information will be used to understand the characteristics of the films that are currently performing the best at the box office.

 ---